Connect with others who understand.

 Powered By

-HIV Care on Your Schedule: The Best Times To Take Your Pill
+HIV Treatment Goals: The Best Time To Take Your Pill

-• Most people with HIV have the option to take just one pill, once a day.
+• Most people with the human immunodeficiency virus (HIV) have the option to take just one pill, once a day.

-• Looking at your personal schedule and side effects of your medication can help guide you to the best time to take your pill.
+• Looking at your schedule and the side effects of your medication can help you figure out the best time to take your pill.

-• Your HIV care team can provide specific instructions regarding when to take your medication to ensure you get the best possible effect.
+• Your HIV care team can give you specific instructions on when to take your medication to ensure you achieve the best possible results.

 Today, most people living with HIV only have to take one pill per day — a treatment that combines multiple lifesaving medications.
 If your antiretroviral treatment (ART) medication is a single-dose pill, taking it daily is essential to staying healthy and keeping your viral load (the amount of HIV in your body) at undetectable levels.
-However, the time of day that you take your pill is a choice you must make for yourself.
+However, the time of day that you take your pill is a decision you need to make for yourself.

 In this article, we discuss factors to consider when deciding what time of day to take your HIV medication.